* Elliott steps up campaign to dilute Vivendi influence

 * Activist wants changes to board

-* Vivendi not convinced plan will create value (Adds analyst, funds, details, sources on CEO, BREAKINGVIEWS link)
+* Vivendi not convinced plan will create value (Adds details, quotes, Vivendi comment, shares)

-MILAN, March 16 (Reuters) - Activist fund Elliott Advisors has written to other Telecom Italia shareholders to call for a "truly independent" board to improve governance, performance and shake up the way Vivendi has run the Italian phone group.
+MILAN, March 16 (Reuters) - Activist fund Elliott Advisors has written to other Telecom Italia shareholders to call for a "truly independent" board to improve governance, performance and shake-up the way top Vivendi has run the Italian phone group.

-TIM has lost more than a third of its market value since French media group Vivendi first took a stake in mid-2015 and increasingly tightened its grip on Italy's biggest phone group.
+TIM has lost more than one-third of its market value since French media group Vivendi first took a stake in mid-2015 and increasingly tightened its grip on Italy's biggest phone group.

 Vivendi eventually appointed two-thirds of its board and named its own chief executive as TIM executive chairman, raising concerns among other shareholders and politicians in Rome who consider the company of strategic national importance.